-This stage is where the application requirements are defined or characterized by the line of business regardless of whether you are building inside, re-appropriating advancement, or purchasing an application off the rack.
-For instance, on the off chance that you are building up another internet business application, you might need to test the responsiveness of serious internet business applications to set up pattern execution prerequisites.
+This stage is where the application requirements are defined or characterized by the business line regardless of whether you are building inside, re-appropriating advancement, or purchasing an application off the rack.
+For instance, on the off chance that you are building up another internet business application, you might need to test the responsiveness of severe internet business applications to set up pattern execution prerequisites.

 This stage takes the prerequisites and interpretations of them to develop reports and tasks incorporating and characterizing the software engineering and operational (software and hardware) necessities for running the software.
-This stage is done by the product management and engineering team that assesses and procures the programming of the rack.
+This stage is done by the product management and engineering team that assesses and procures the rack’s programming.

 3.Build and Test:

 Build and Test is a repetitive phase.
-In the event, if the software has established this stage ill occur in discharge one, and again if the application is updated and fixes are executed.
+If the software has been established, this stage will occur in discharge one and again if the application is updated and fixes are executed.
 If the software is created off the rack, patches should be explored, tried, and applied.
-For this phase following capabilities incorporate.
+For this phase, the following capabilities incorporate.
 They are: